-Here in this section we are gonna show you the materials we use for our instruments:
+In this section, we introduce the materials we use for our instruments:

 Origin: Central and South America

-Inexpensive costs and easy of supply made Mahogany one of the most widely wood species used in guitar construction, both for classical, acoustics and electric guitars.
-Typical color is brown with shades of red and dark veins.
+Its affordable cost and availability have made this wood one of the most commonly used in luthiery for classical, acoustic, and electric guitars.
+Its color is brown with reddish hues and dark grain patterns.

 Where we use it: